 Spec.
-Construct Explanation locals(P) Refers to the Skole an APS with symb em (abstract) location set of local variables of pol P visible from outside. declares skLocs ; Specifies that an APS/method declares a list $skLocs$ of Skolem location set specifiers $locals(\cdot)$ , opt. wrapped in final( $\cdot$ ) modifiers, which can be used in APSs in the visible scope afterwards. assignable locs ; Declares the location set locs to be assignable by the APS. locs is a list of variables, fields, and Skolem location set specifiers, optionally wrapped in a $hasTo(\cdot)$ modifier. accessible locs ; Declares $locs$ to be accessible by the APS. return_behavior r equires $arphi;$ Specifies that the APS returns iff $\varphi$ holds. exceptional_behav ior requires $arphi;$ Spec. that the APS throws an exc. iff $\varphi$ holds. break_behavior requires $\varphi$ ;Specifies that the APS breaks/continues du ing loop execution iff $\varphi$ holds.continue_behavior (lbl) requires $\varphi$ ;Specifies that the APS breaks/continues to specifies that the APS breaks/continues to $\varphi$ ;continue_behavior (lbl) requires $\varphi$ ;Continue loop is that the APS breaks/continues to $\varphi$ ;break_behavior (lbl) requires $\varphi$ ;Specifies that the APS breaks/continues to $\varphi$ ;continue_behavior (lbl) requires $\varphi$ ;Specifies that the APS breaks/continues to $\varphi$ ;
+Construct Explanation locals(P) Refers to the Skolem (abstract) location set of local variables of an APS with symbol P visible from outside. declares skLocs; Specifies that an APS/method declares a list $skLocs$ of Skolem location set specifiers $locals(\cdot)$, opt. wrapped in final(\cdot) modifiers, which can be used in APSs in the visible scope afterwards. assignable locs ; Declares the location set locs to be assignable by the APS. locs is a list of variables, fields, and Skolem location set specifiers, optionally wrapped in a $hasTo(\cdot)$ modifier. accessible locs ; Declares locs to be accessible by the APS. return_behavior n requires φ ; Specifies that the APS returns iff φ holds. exceptional_behav vior requires φ ; Spec. that the APS throws an exc. iff φ holds. break_behavior requires φ ;Specifies that the APS breaks/continues dur ing loop execution iff φ holds.break_behavior (lbl) requires φ ;Specifies that the APS breaks/continues dur ing loop execution iff φ holds.break_behavior (lbl) requires φ ;Specifies that the APS breaks/continues to continue_behavior (lbl) requires φ ;